Rikaisan/BTARedstoneTweaks/README.md

 - Allow powering Mesh Blocks to block them

 ### Maybe
-- ~~Add observer functionality to motion sensor~~ Observer block planned for vanilla BTA! in 7.4
+- ~~Add observer functionality to motion sensor~~ Matcher Block planned for vanilla BTA! in 7.4
 - Make activator be able to retake some items like discs from jukeboxes or items from golden meshes
 - Allow a slot to be used twice on an activator (e.g. bucket in a sequence of steps would be able to be handled properly)
 - Activator rail